rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/prepare-nodes/_index.md

 The infrastructure depends on whether you are installing Rancher on a K3s Kubernetes cluster, an RKE Kubernetes cluster, or a single Docker container.
 For more information on each installation option, refer to [this page.]({{<baseurl>}}/rancher/v2.x/en/installation/)

-As of Rancher v2.5, Rancher can be installed on any Kubernetes cluster.
-The RKE and K3s Kubernetes infrastructure tutorials below are still included for convenience.

 {{% tabs %}}
 {{% tab "K3s" %}}
 We recommend setting up the following infrastructure for a high-availability installation: